-The Windows Firewall has been included in each version of Windows for the last decade and it is a silent tool that keeps our systems safe from all kinds of network threats.
-Because it is a silent ally, doing most of its work in the background, few users interact with it on a regular basis and even fewer know what this tool is and how it works.
+The Windows Firewall is a silent tool that keeps our systems safe from all kinds of network threats and has been included in each version of Windows for the last decade.
+Because it is a silent ally, doing most of its work in the background, few users interact with it on a regular basis, and even fewer know what this tool is and how it works.
 That's why, in this article, we will explain what the Windows Firewall is, what it does, how to find it and how to enable it or disable it, depending on whether you want to use it or not.
+Let's get started:

 What is the Windows Firewall?

-Most Windows programs that need Internet and network access, automatically add their own exceptions to the Windows Firewall, so that they work correctly.
-If they don't add such an exception, the Windows Firewall displays a prompt named Windows Security Alert, asking you to allow them to access the network.
+Most Windows programs that need internet and network access, automatically add their exceptions to the Windows Firewall, so that they can work correctly.
+If they don't add such an exception, the Windows Firewall displays a Windows Security Alert, in which they ask you to allow them access to the network.
 You can see an example in the screenshot below.

 To open the Windows Firewall, you have several options.
-One is to go to "Control Panel -> System and Security -> Windows Firewall".
-This applies to both Windows 7 and Windows 8.1.
+One of them is to go to "Control Panel -> System and Security -> Windows Firewall."
+This applies to both Windows Windows 10, Windows 7, and Windows 8.1.

 When you open it, you will see a window similar to the one below: showing the type of network you are connected to and whether the firewall is turned on or off.